-Do I Need to Empty Drawers for Movers?
-What You Can Leave (and What You Can’t)
+Do I Need to Empty Drawers for Movers on Moving Day?

-Do I need to empty drawers for movers?
+Do you have to empty drawers for movers?

 When You Can Leave Drawers Full